toba-0x7/repo-serverless/README.md

 - Build a Serverless Backend (30 minutes): Build a backend process for handling requests for your web application
 - Deploy a RESTful API (15 minutes): Use Amazon API Gateway to expose the Lambda function you built in the previous module as a RESTful API
 - Terminate Resources (10 minutes): Terminate all the resources you created throughout this tutorial
+### Static Web Hosting with Continuous Deployment
+In this module, you will configure AWS Amplify to host the static resources for your web application with continuous deployment built in.
+The Amplify Console provides a git-based workflow for continuous deployment and hosting of full-stack web apps.
+In subsequent modules, you will add dynamic functionality to these pages using JavaScript to call remote RESTful APIs built with AWS Lambda and Amazon API Gateway.
+The architecture for this module is straightforward.
+All of your static web content including HTML, CSS, JavaScript, images, and other files will be managed by AWS Amplify Console.
+Your end users will then access your site using the public website URL exposed by AWS Amplify Console.
+You don't need to run any web servers or use other services to make your site available.
+For most real applications you'll want to use a custom domain to host your site.
+If you're interested in using your own domain, follow the instructions for setting up a custom domain on Amplify.
+### Implementation
+- Select a region
+- Create a Git repository
+- Populate the Git repository
+- Enable Web Hosting with the AWS Amplify Console
+- Modify your site
+- Recap